The International Grant aims to encourage large budget productions to film in New Zealand.

 If you wish to use a different auditor, please email email@example.com for approval.

-All applications should be made on the NZSPG application form for International Productions.
+All applications should be made on the NZSPG final application form for International Productions.

 We will send a copy of each application to the Inland Revenue Department (IRD) for verification against the applicant’s tax records and to an independent consultant for assessment.

-Once we have received the IRDs and the independent consultant’s report, we will submit applications to the NZSPG Panel for approval.
+Once we have received reports from the IRD and the independent consultant, we will submit applications to the NZSPG Panel for approval.

 The application process usually takes three months and payment usually takes 10 business days from approval.